National Geospatial-Intelligence Agency: 2005 BRAC and effects on NGA

-Next NGA West
+Next NGA St. Louis

-NGA is currently constructing a new facility in St. Louis, Missouri, Next NGA West, at a cost of $1.7 billion.
-The facility is expected to hold 3,000 employees and open by 2025.
-St. Louis' city legislature is currently reconsidering legislation to surround Next NGA West with a protection zone that would bar certain businesses, such as gas stations, hazardous material companies, and foreign government-supported enterprises, from building around the site for security purposes.
+In September, 2025, NGA opened a new facility in St. Louis, Missouri, Next NGA St. Louis, at a cost of $1.7 billion.
+The facility will hold 3,000 employees.
+St. Louis' city legislature is currently reconsidering legislation to surround Next NGA St. Louis with a protection zone that would bar certain businesses, such as gas stations, hazardous material companies, and foreign government-supported enterprises, from building around the site for security purposes.